open-mmlab/mmdetection/docs/en/user_guides/useful_tools.md

 ### Online evaluation

-We implement `CocoOccludedSeparatedMetric` which inherited from the `CocoMetic`.
+We implement `CocoOccludedSeparatedMetric` which inherits from the `CocoMetic`.
 To evaluate the recall of separated and occluded masks during training, just replace the evaluator metric type with `'CocoOccludedSeparatedMetric'` in your config:

 ```python